 Hospitality’s sourcing is based on strict guidelines with a better for you, better for the planet approach to dining.
 Our sourcing considerations fuse health and wellness with operational logistics and sustainability.
 We seek out regionally-based products whenever possible, with partners who possess high standards and embrace our initiatives — including support of fair labor practices and community engagement with a positive and lasting impact.

 Eggs are cage-free, seafood is designated Best Choice or Good Alternatives by the Monterey Bay Aquarium Seafood Watch.
 All beef is grass-fed and grass-finished.
 We purchase Purdue Harvestland chicken and Applegate pork, both naturally-raised and hormone-free.
-All beef, lamb, and chicken are Halal.
+All beef, lamb, and chicken served in the 14 residential colleges are Halal.
 Most importantly, all of our meat is humanely-raised.
 Coffee is Fair-Trade Certified from Sun Coffee Roasters and milk is local, from Mountain Farm Dairy in Storrs, Connecticut, and is free of antibiotics and artificial growth hormones such as BGH and rBST.

 Yale Hospitality has consistently sought to reduce our environmental impact, beginning with supply chain and procurement practices and reducing the number of deliveries made to campus.